Ez0n3/OBSE64-Plugins/README.md

 ## Description:

-Updated: **August 15, 2025**
+Updated: **August 18, 2025**

 This repo contains Plugins for Oblivion Remastered - OBSE64, including a Plugin Example (**Status: Untested**).

-**OBSE64** is an SDK created by [Ian Patterson](https://github.com/ianpatt), which extends the functionality of **Oblivion Remastered** for mod authors.
+ * **OBSE64** is an SDK created by [Ian Patterson](https://github.com/ianpatt), which extends the functionality of **Oblivion Remastered** for mod authors.
-The original SDK used for building the OBSE64 EXE can be found here: [OBSE64](https://www.nexusmods.com/oblivionremastered/mods/282) [OBSE64 Repo](https://github.com/ianpatt/obse64)
+ * The original SDK used for building the OBSE64 EXE can be found here: [OBSE64](https://www.nexusmods.com/oblivionremastered/mods/282) [OBSE64 Repo](https://github.com/ianpatt/obse64)
-Using OBSE64 in your mod will then make OBSE64 a **Dependency** which you must must inform your users of and provide a link to.
+ * Using OBSE64 in your mod will then make OBSE64 a **Dependency** which you must must inform your users of and provide a link to ([OBSE64](https://www.nexusmods.com/oblivionremastered/mods/282)).

 This mirror of the SDK is currently set to support Oblivion Remastered runtime version: **1.512.105.0** - OBSE64 version: **0.0.2.2**, other versions will need to be manually configured.
 It has also been pre-configured to build **Plugins** and is not intended for building the full EXE (Core and Loader).

 All necessary projects have been migrated to and built with **Visual Studio 2022 (v143)**, which can be downloaded here: [Visual Studio 2020](https://visualstudio.microsoft.com/downloads/)

+The highest version of VS officially supported before it was abandoned for CMake, is Visual Studio 2019 (v142).
+Building Plugins with v143 is **experimental**, but functioning.

 > [!IMPORTANT]
 > The Ez Plugin Example has not been tested yet, but it should work.